 Leave No Trace (Leave the land as you found it)

-Camping is Encouraged!
+Camping is Encouraged and Included!
 (Plan and bring appropriate gear)

 Carpool for easy access!
 (Bring your friends and minimize parking)